Electronic Resources Access Policy

 Remote and on-campus use of these resources is limited to current students, faculty, and staff of the College.
 Unfortunately, current contracts prohibit use of licensed library electronic resources (databases, ebooks, eserials) by alumni and retirees.

-• Limit uses to non-commercial, educational, or personal research purposes
+- limit uses to non-commercial, educational, or personal research purposes.

-• Safeguard institutional access to resources by not sharing their user name and password
+- safeguard institutional access to resources by not sharing their username and password.

-In general, users may:
+In general, users may

-• Print, download, or quote limited amounts of information (with proper attribution)
+- print, download, or quote limited amounts of information (with proper attribution).

-• Systematically download large amounts of information
+- Systematically downloading large amounts of information

-• Post a copy of a published article to another server (e.g., a Canvas site or a departmental web site).
+- Posting any copy of a published article to another server (e.g., a Canvas site or a departmental web site).
 Posting a link to an article is permissible, as it will require a current campus email account to gain access to the text.

 Users should be aware that publishers and the college monitor use levels of electronic resources to verify compliance with licensing agreements.
 Breach of license by a single user may cause a publisher to suspend the college’s access without warning and/or result in the user having their access to electronic resources suspended.

-Users are also accountable for respecting guidelines described in the college’s all college computer and network use policy
+Users are also accountable for respecting guidelines described in the college’s all college computer and network use policy.

 Contact Us